-You found our list of fun connection games!
+You found our list of fun connection games and activities!

 Connection games are activities meant to encourage interactions and help build bonds among players.
-For example, personal trivia, photo challenges, and mingle Bingo.
+Examples games include personal trivia, photo challenges, and mingle Bingo.
 The purpose of these exercises is to make it easier for folks in large or distanced groups to get to know each other and form relationships.

 This list includes: